Recovery from an eating disorder is possible with professional help and support from people around you.

 Many people with eating disorders like to do things perfectly.
 Try to remember that it’s not possible to be perfect.
 Everyone makes mistakes and that’s OK!
 Be gentle with yourself and give yourself space to just be who you are.

 • Learn about healthy eating

-Healthy eating is all about flexibility, balance and variety including three meals a day plus snacks.
+Healthy eating and nutrition is all about flexibility, balance and variety including three meals a day plus snacks.

 • Practise breathing exercises